Improved $L^2$ estimate for gradient schemes, and super-convergence of the TPFA finite volume scheme: Super-convergence result for HMM and TPFA schemes

 \emph{Reproduction by translation}.
 Obtaining a conforming triangulation of $\O$ with a reproduction by translation of \itr{} imposes some symmetry properties on this initial triangulation.
 The vertices on the left side of \itr{} must match the vertices on the right side of \itr, and similarly for the vertices on the top and bottom sides.
-Applying Lemma \ref{lem:compensation.triangles} in the appendix to the unit square $Q$ shows that, for such a triangulation, $\sum_{K\in \polyd_0}|K|\e_K=0$.
+Applying Lemma \ref{lem:compensation.triangles} in the appendix to the unit square $Q$ shows that, for such a triangulation, $\sum_{K\in \polyd_0}|K|\e_\cell=0$.
 Indeed, each left boundary edge of \itr{} is matched by a right boundary edge (same for top/bottom), and for these edges the quantities $|\vertex^\edge_i-\overline{\x}_Q|$ are identical whilst $\bfn_{Q,\edge}$ are opposite.
-Hence, the patching $\groupcell$ made of the reproductions of the initial triangulation, as shown in grey in Figure \ref{fig:classical_subd} (right), satisfies $\e_\groupcell=0$.
-This patching is complete, which means that there is no need to invoke Remark \ref{rem:incomplete.group} and the obtained rate of convergence in \eqref{sc-disc-group.tpfa} is exactly $h_\mesh^2$. \end{proof}
+Hence, the patching $\groupcell$ made of the reproductions of the initial triangulation, as shown in grey in Figure \ref{fig:classical_subd} (right), satisfies $e_\groupcell=0$ and $\O_\groupcell^c=\emptyset$. \end{proof}

-\begin{remark} The property \be \sum_{K\in \polyd_0}|K|\e_K=0, \ee used in the proof above for meshes obtained by reproduction by translation, occurs with initial triangulations of other polygons than the unit square.
-For example, if a conforming tessellation of a region is created by translating an elementary hexagon $Q$, the edges on the opposite boundaries of this hexagon have to match and \eqref{vanish.eQ} holds. \end{remark}
+\begin{remark} The property $\sum_{K\in \polyd_0}|K|\e_\cell=0$, used in the proof above for meshes obtained by reproduction by translation, occurs with initial triangulations of other polygons than the unit square.
+For example, if a conforming tessellation of a region is created by translating an elementary triangulation \itr{} of an hexagon $Q$, the edges of \itr{} on the opposite boundaries of this hexagon must match and $\sum_{K\in \polyd_0}|K|\e_\cell=0$. \end{remark}